Supercolony-net/Open-Grants-Program/applications/openbrush.md

 | 2.     | Derive for storages                                 | We will provide a derive macro to generate implementation for storage's structs.
 It will simplify integration of fields inside of struct and implementation of storage's traits for that fields. |
 | 3.     | Support default implementation in external traits   | We will add mnemonic support of default implementations inside of trait definition(traits defined via `#[ink::trait_definition]`).
 It is mnemonic, because under the hood we will generate internal trait with default implementation that will be used in external trait.  |

+👇 We are currently here
-### Milestone 3 - Standardization of tokens contracts.
+### Milestone 3 - Pre-release.
+Standardization of tokens contracts.
 Modifiers.
 Providing macros to define own library.

 * **Estimated Duration:** 4 weeks(+ time for PSP approving)
 * **FTE:**  2.5